Healthy Non-Toxic Materials for Upholstery

 In three years of stocking and selling natural & organic materials myself through the Natural Upholstery website, I gained insight into both the supply side AND the experiences of my customers.

 In late 2019, as I began focusing more on upholstery education, I discontinued sales of natural upholstery materials.
 Nevertheless, new inquiries continued to roll in asking where to buy the materials.
 In early 2020, I began contacting vendors who sell various one-off natural products, to gauge their interest in providing a ‘One Stop Shop’ where upholsterers could purchase all of the materials in one place.
 Finally, in January 2021, I reconnected with a trusted vendor looking to work with the upholstery trade: DIY Natural Bedding.

 DIY Natural Bedding

 Deborah Brenton has been selling natural & organic non-toxic materials for DIY bedding since 2011.
 I have been corresponding with her about upholstery materials since 2016.
 From the very beginning of our association, I was struck by Deborah’s upbeat and friendly approach.
 Over the years we have developed a trust that stems from a goal we both share – to help people learn about using natural & organic materials, and to help them source healthy materials for their projects.

-Please note: Below are affiliate links, which means I will receive a small compensation from the vendor if you decide to purchase the item at that link.
+Please note: Below are affiliate links, which means I will receive a small compensation from the vendor – at no additional cost to you – if you decide to purchase the item at that link.
 This helps fund Natural Upholstery’s continued operation as an ad-free educational resource, and also helps DIY Natural Bedding continue to improve their services to the upholstery trade.
 We appreciate your support!

 - Custom Cut GOLS Certified Organic 100% Natural Latex Foam – manufactured using sap from rubber trees (Hevea Brasilensis) grown in Southeast Asia (featured in our video ‘How to Cut Latex Foam for Upholstery’).